Mamelodi Sundowns Progress in CAF Champions League Despite Losing to Stade Malien

 Sundowns nearly responded seven minutes later when Nunos Santos struck a well-timed volley, but it was blocked by a defender.

 In the 16th minute, controversy struck when Malien appeared to double their lead with Nkeng scoring from an offside position.
-The referee initially allowed the goal before overturning it after a brief review, giving Sundowns a temporary reprieve.
+The referee initially allowed the goal before overturning it after a brief review, giving Sundowns temporary relief in the tie.

 However, the Brazilians’ struggles continued when Haman Mandjan scored Malien’s second goal just before halftime.
 After his initial shot hit the crossbar, Mandjan slotted the rebound past Ronwen Williams, giving the home team a 2-0 advantage at the break.